Band History

 On September 6, 1960, Broward Junior College opens its doors to the first class of 701 students.
 The Central Campus, home for the Broward Symphonic Band, opened its doors to students in August of 1963.
 Since that time, the college has continued to grow and expand meeting the needs of more than 68,000 students, including the transformation from Broward Community College to Broward College, with baccalaureate programs added to meet specific needs of the community.

 History of the Band prior to the 70’s is vague and incomplete.
 Dale Jensen was the founder of the Broward Concert Band in 1966, followed by David Snively from approximately 1968 to 1973.
 Fred Humphreys, a Past President of the Florida Bandmasters Association and Hall of Fame member, held the position of Music Director in the mid 70’s, followed by Michael Lisena from the Fall of 1977 to the Spring of 1979.
-Dr. Malcolm “Mike” Black, a full time faculty member at the college, took over as Music Director for the band from the Fall of 1979 until the Fall of 1998.
-It was during this period of time that the Band converted to a Community Band meeting during the evening hours.
-Dr. George Sparks, former Director of Bands at Florida Atlantic University, took the reigns from the Winter Term of 1998 until the Fall Term of 1998.
-Dr. John Southall, current Director of Bands and Coordinator of Music Education at Indian River State College, directed the band from the Spring Term of 1999 until the Spring Term of 2000.
-The current Director of Music for the Broward Symphonic Band, Neil Jenkins, took the reigns in the Fall Term of 2000, while serving as band director at J. P. Taravella High School, and has conducted the group through 16 seasons.
-Jenkins retired from Taravella High School in June 2010, after 40 years of public teaching.
+Dr. Malcolm “Mike” Black, a full-time faculty member at the college, took over as Music Director for the band from the Fall of 1979 until the Fall of 1998.
+It was during this period that the Band converted to a Community Band meeting during the evening hours.
+Dr. George Sparks, former Director of Bands at Florida Atlantic University, directed the band from the Winter Term of 1998 until the Fall Term of 1998.
+Dr. John Southall, current Director of Bands and Coordinator of Music Education at Indian River State College, took over from the Spring Term of 1999 until the Spring Term of 2000.
+The current Director of Music for The Broward Symphonic Band, Neil Jenkins, was hired in the Fall Term of 2000, while serving as band director at J. P. Taravella High School, and has conducted the group since that time.